Communication guidelines

 ... wait

 To avoid three way conversations, always include anyone who might be relevant from the start.
-People in async environments are bottlenecked by responding to emails, slack threads, etc not by reading them so no need to 'save people's inboxes'.
+People in async environments are bottlenecked by responding to information, not by reading it, so there's no need to worry about disturbing anyone.
+Sharing information as widely as possible keeps everyone in the loop and provides context that might be important.

 Make it clear when you are owning a decision or expecting someone else to to own it